Best Big Muff Pedals

 The pedal that put Earthquaker on the map.
 Jamie Stillman’s first pedal is loosely based on a specific green Russian Muff belonging to his friend Dan Auerbach of the Black Keys.
 The hoof is a hybrid germanium/silicon design with a huge low end but enough presence to sound articulate and defined.
 The ever-useful Shift knob will scoop or boost your midrange.
 See also the Hoof Reaper with octave-up effect.

-Jeorge Tripps’ flagship fuzz uses a Muff as its blueprint but comes with more tone-shaping possibilities.
-Instead of the standard Muff tone control, there is a high-end roll-off filter.
-The Scoop switch can add in some midrange punch while the Crunch switch allows switching between a more compressed or open sound.
-See also the Russian Pickle for a Green Russian-inspired Way Huge design.
+Jeorge Tripps’ flagship fuzz, the Way Huge Swallen Pickle, now in its MkII version, uses a Muff as its blueprint but adds more tone-shaping possibilities.
+Instead of the standard Muff tone control, the typical Loudness and Sustain knobs are integrated with a high-end roll-off Filter.
+The Scoop mini knob can add extra midrange punch while the Crunch one allows dialing in a more compressed or open sound.
+There’s a Smalls MKIII version of this pedal that’s about 2/3rds the size of the original and replaces the Scoop and Crunch miniknobs with toggle switches.

 This pedal is one of Josh Scott’s greatest conceits: 6 beloved Muffs in one compact enclosure.
 Selectable on a dial are the V1 Triangle, V2 Ram’s Head, V3 IC Muff, V7 Civil War, V8 Russian, and a special JHS Muff with more midrange and less compression.
 Using all-analog circuitry, these aren’t just approximations of the original circuits, they are identical.